 Ongoing care

-Just like a house requires upkeep to stay safe and welcoming, your website needs regular care to ensure it stays functional, secure, and professional.
+Just like a house requires upkeep to stay safe and welcoming, your website needs regular care to stay functional, secure, and professional.

 Website maintenance